junyper/fabricons/README.md

 - Save new icon files in the `/src/sketch` directory.

-- Run `npm start` to start the local server and watch for changes to the sketch files and generate the various formats.
-You will need to restart this script after you create new .sketch files.
+- Run `gulp` to start the local server and watch for changes to the sketch files and generate the various formats.

 ## Guidelines for Drawing Icons